pierrelux/rlctrl/lecture6/notes.md

 # "Modified" Newton-Kantorovich

-We can develop a "modifed" counterpart to the above procedure that mimics "modifed policy iteration" where we only take a few terms in the Neumann series expansion.
+We can develop a "modified" counterpart to the above procedure that mimics "modified policy iteration" where we only take a few terms in the Neumann series expansion.

 - Given $v^{(0)}\in \mathcal{V}, \epsilon > 0$, truncation $n$, initial guess $\tilde{\Delta}_0$
 - Repeat: